zachdthompson/hobos-nerdy-configs/arch-install.md

 ### Setup Multilib

 You will need the multi lib library.
 This isnot enabled by default on base arch.
 Edit the config of pacman at `/etc/pacman.conf` and change the following:
+This enables 32 bit apps, but steam needs them.

 ```bash
 [multilib]